Kokusai-Tenjijō Station

 Kokusai-Tenjijō Station (国際展示場駅, Kokusai-Tenjijō-eki) is a railway station on the Rinkai Line in Kōtō, Tokyo, Japan, operated by Tokyo Waterfront Area Rapid Transit (TWR).
-The station serves the Tokyo Big Sight exhibition centre, after which the station is named.
+The station serves the Tokyo Big Sight exhibition centre, after which it is named.
+Its station number is R-03.
+Opened on 30 March 1996, the station is located within walking distance of Ariake Station on the Yurikamome, an automated transit line.
+The station is also near a large bus plaza that serves as a stop on the Tokyo BRT line.

 Lines

 Kokusai-Tenjijō Station is served by the Rinkai Line from Ōsaki to Shin-Kiba.
 The station is situated between Tokyo Teleport and Shinonome stations, and is 3.51 km from the starting point of the Rinkai Line at Shin-Kiba.

 Services

 Many trains inter-run over the JR East Saikyo Line and Kawagoe Line to Kawagoe in Saitama Prefecture.

 Station layout

 The station has a single underground island platform serving two tracks.

-Chest-height platform edge doors are scheduled to be installed on the platform during fiscal 2018.
+Chest-height platform edge doors were installed during fiscal 2018.

+Artwork by Osamu Tezuka

+In 2019, a 2.6 by 8.8-meter large ceramic relief by Manga legend Osamu Tezuka was permanently installed.
+It was produced by the well-known ceramic studio CREARE Atami-Yugawara Studio which spent roughly ten months creating this artwork.

 History

 The station opened on 30 March 1996.

-Station numbering was introduced in 2016 with Shinonome being assigned station number R03.
+Station numbering was introduced in 2016 with Kokusai-Tenjijō being assigned station number R03.